 Mark PiethPresident of the Board

 Prof. Dr. Dr. h.c.
-Mark Pieth is since 1993 Professor of Criminal Law and Criminology at the University of Basel, Switzerland.
+Mark Pieth has been Professor of Criminal Law and Criminology at the University of Basel, Switzerland since 1993.
 Having completed his undergraduate degree and his PhD in criminal law and criminal procedure at this university, he spent an extensive period of time abroad, most notably at the Max Planck Institute for Criminal Law and Criminology in Germany and the Cambridge Institute of Criminology in the United Kingdom.
 After practising for a time as a lawyer (‘Advokat’), he returned to his alma mater to complete his post-doctoral (‘habilitation’) thesis on sanctioning and other aspects of criminology.
 Since assuming the Chair at Basel University he has served twice as Dean of the Law School.

 From 1989 to 1993, Prof. Pieth was Head of Section – Economic and Organised Crime at the Swiss Federal Office of Justice (Ministry of Justice and Police).
 In this role, he drafted legislation against money laundering, organised crime, drug abuse, corruption as well as on the confiscation of assets.
 As a government official and later as an independent consultant he acquired extensive experience in international fora, in particular when serving as Member of the Financial Action Task Force on Money Laundering (FATF), Member of the Chemical Action Task Force on Precursor Chemicals and Chair of an intergovernmental expert group charged by the United Nations with determining the extent of the illicit traffic in drugs.